aboutbits/react-material-icons/readme.md

 ## Usage

-In order to use this package you have to install it through npm
+First, you have to install the package:
 ```bash
 npm install @aboutbits/react-material-icons
 ```

-After you successfully installed the package you can simply use the icons in you React application like this
+Second, you can use the icons in you React application like this:
 ```jsx
 import React from 'react'